3D Printer Setup Guide: First Steps for Beginners

 Mainsail/Fluidd (Klipper): If you install Klipper firmware, Mainsail or Fluidd provide a web interface for monitoring and control.
 These are the standard interfaces for the Klipper ecosystem.

-Skipping extrusion calibration: The extruder steps/mm (e-steps) determines how much filament gets pushed per unit.
-Out-of-calibration e-steps cause consistent over or underextrusion that affects every print.
+Skipping extrusion calibration: Out-of-calibration e-steps cause consistent over or underextrusion that affects every print.
 Mark 100mm on your filament, command the extruder to move 100mm, and measure what actually moved.
-Adjust e-steps until the measurement matches.
+Adjust until the measurement matches.

 First layer too thin or too thick: The first layer is the foundation of every print.
-Too thin and nothing adheres.
-Too thick and the nozzle clogs or the print lifts.
 Get the Z offset right before committing to a long print.
+Five minutes calibrating the first layer saves hours of failed prints.

-Not watching the first layer of every new print setup: Five minutes watching the first layer establishes whether the print will succeed.
+Not watching the first layer: Five minutes watching the first layer establishes whether the print will succeed.
 Catching a bad first layer early saves hours of printing time and material.

 The order of your first few prints matters for building calibration confidence.